GregorCH/ipet/README.md

 If you want to see what the parsed fields are, you can use

-        cat logfile.out | ipet-parse -a
+        cat logfile.out | ipet-parse -a | sort

+Then of course if you search for a specific string, you can use

+        cat locafile.out | ipet-parse -a | grep Time

 ## Tutorial for parsing results obtained with SCIP